Changzhou: Bus rapid transport (BRT) system

-Use of the BRT System costs one yuan and provides access throughout Changzhou.
-The BRT-only stations and road sections have the following specifications: separate bus lanes or bus-only roadways, a vast network of routes and corridors, high capacity buses operating both outside and inside these corridors, greater passenger volume as compared to that in mixed traffic lanes (about 3000 pphpd), enhanced station environments (not just simple bus shelters), pre-boarding fare collection and fare verification, electric buses, centralized system controls, real-time next bus information app, segregated bike lanes along main corridor(s) as well as station access for disabled persons.
+Changzhou BRT is the bus rapid transit system of Changzhou which consists of 2 main lines (B1 and B2) and 8 branch lines.Use of the BRT System costs two yuan and provides access throughout Changzhou.
+The BRT stations and road sections have separate bus lanes or bus-only roadways, enhanced station environments (not just simple bus shelters), pre-boarding fare collection and fare verification, centralized system controls, as well as station access for disabled persons.